Extremal unital completely positive normal maps and its symmetries: Tomita coupling and extremal marginal states:

-\vsp In the following armed with last proposition, we aim to a generalization of Landau-Streater's criteria [LS] given when $\clm$ is a matrix algebra and $\phi$ is the normalize trace.
-Note that our proof follows quite a different method as in Theorem 2.8.
+\vsp In the following, we give a criteria for an element $\tau$ in $CP_{\phi}$ to be extremal.
+If $\clm$ is a matrix algebra and $\phi$ is the normalize trace, the criteria coincides with Landau-Streater criteria [LS] known in the literature for quite some time.
+Our proof follows quite a different method inspired by Proposition 4.1.